 Certain reclassifications have been made to the prior year's consolidated financial statements to conform to the current year presentation.
 The insurance receivable for the amount of workers' compensation and third-party casualty claims in excess of self-insurance retention limits, which was previously offset against the reserve included in accrued expenses, has been reclassed to other accounts receivable, resulting in an \$8.7 million increase in other accounts receivable and a corresponding increase in accrued expenses in the consolidated balance sheet at December 31, 2016.
 Amounts totaling \$18.6 million related to certain service centers of the Company's Asset-Based operations previously recorded in leasehold improvements were reclassed to land and structures in the consolidated balance sheet at December 31, 2016.
-These reclassifications were previously reported in the Company's first quarter 2017 Quarterly Report on Form 10-Q. The prior period impact of the reclassification of the insurance receivable is also reflected in the consolidated statements of cash flows for the six months ended June 30, 2016.
+These reclassifications were previously reported in the Company's first quarter 2017 Quarterly Report on Form 10-Q. The prior period impact of the reclassification of the insurance receivable is also reflected in the consolidated statements of cash flows for the nine months ended September 30, 2016.

 Other reclassifications were made to the consolidated financial statements to apply the provisions of accounting pronouncements adopted during the first quarter of 2017 related to deferred income taxes, share-based compensation, and cash flow classification (see Adopted Accounting Pronouncements within this Note).
 The Company's deferred tax assets were reclassed, by jurisdiction, from current to long-term in the consolidated balance sheets.
-The net change in restricted cash previously presented in financing activities of the Company's consolidated statements of cash flows was removed and restricted cash.
+The net change in restricted cash previously presented in financing activities of the Company's consolidated statements of cash flows was removed and restricted cash was included in the reconciliation of beginning- and end-of-period totals of cash and cash equivalents and restricted cash.
 Cash paid by the Company when directly withholding shares from an employee's share-based compensation award for tax-withholding purposes was reclassified from an operating activity within changes in income taxes to a financing activity in the consolidated statements of cash flows.
 There was no impact on the Company's consolidated revenues, operating expenses, operating income, or earnings per share as a result of the reclassifications.